-Here’s an overview for you, pulled from a resource kit that I built called Sketchnoting In The Classroom, and followed by a collection of videos to help you get started.
+Here’s an overview for you, pulled from a resource kit that I built called Sketchnoting In The Classroom.

 Sketchnoting is a form of note-taking, hence the “noting” part of it, but as you might guess it involves bringing more visuals into the process compared to typical note-taking, hence the “sketch” part.

 The whole idea behind adding sketches to your notes is that it taps into parts of your brain that would lie dormant if you only use words to explore ideas.
 It’s the combination of the two that’s most powerful – using both words and visuals while taking notes.

 That’s what will fully light up your brain.

 Customize Your Note-Taking Process